| ||Julie Bishop|

 In addition to the name changes, Bishop also went through several hair colors.
 In some of her early roles (such as TARZAN THE FEARLESS), she's a blonde.
 But most of us tend to remember her with dark hair.

 She officially retired around 1957 but did some plays at the Pasadena Playhouse and was involved in various charitable functions.

 She was married three times - to wealthy Walter Booth Brooks III from 1936 to 1939; to Major General Clarence A. Shoop from 1944 until his death in 1968; and her third marriage was to Beverly Hills surgeon William F. Bergin.
 The Shoops had two children - son Stephen and daughter Pamela.
 Pamela got the acting bug and has done a significant amount of TV and film work.

 Clarence Shoop participated in the D Day Invasion, became base commander at Muroc Army Air Field (Edwards Air Force Base) in 1945, and as Major General Shoop, he became commander of the California Air National Guard in 1957.
 Shoop was a military advisor on several films, and after retirement from the Air Force, was an executive with Hughes Aircraft.

-Above from L-to-R are Henry Brandon, Wells, and Roy Rogers in a pressbook scene from THE RANGER AND THE LADY (Republic, 1940).
+Above from L-to-R are Henry Brandon, Jacqueline Wells, Chuck Baldra, and Roy Rogers in THE RANGER AND THE LADY (Republic, 1940).